proycon/sxmo-docs/INSTALLGUIDE.md

 ## **Alternative: Using the Packages for Alpine Linux** (new or existing pmOS install)

-If you don't want to use a prebaked image or already have a barebones Alpine or pmOS install, you can instead use the `sxmo-ui` package from our alpine repository directly.
-A single meta-package `sxmo-ui` is responsible for installing all of Sxmo's subpackages and required dependencies.

 **First**, if you don't already have a pmOS install, to setup a base install:

 1. Download and install [pmbootstrap](https://gitlab.com/postmarketOS/pmbootstrap)